 - holding management more accountable for their results by giving them the resources and tools to make improvements in areas under their direct control

-- emphasizing leadership’s responsibility to check in on and connect with their people, whether that’s regularly scheduled one-on-one sessions, casual chit chats, reward and recognition moments and so on
+- emphasizing leadership’s responsibility to check in on and connect with their people, whether that’s regularly scheduled one-on-one sessions, (Sync-Ups) casual chit chats, Recognition & Rewards moments and so on

 Active Listening Steps it Up a Notch

 Former best practices saw companies plan their Pulse Survey schedule…set it…and forget it.
 Employees would find themselves filling out the same survey time after time with nothing changing.
 It’s no surprise that they’d lose interest and response rates would tank.